National champion field hockey team also earns this academic honor.

-Rich Miller enters his second season as the associate head coach at the University of Connecticut and his 18th season overall working with the Huskies.
+Rich Miller is in his fifth season as the associate head coach at the University of Connecticut and his 21st season overall working with the Huskies.
 Miller spent 10 years as a part-time assistant working with the multi-event performers as well as those competing in pole vault and javelin.

 Prior to joining the Huskies full-time, Miller was employed as a physical therapist with Health South/PTSMA in Storrs.
 While at Health South, Miller provided direct patient care in an outpatient orthopedic and sports medicine clinic while also collaborating with local physicians on implementing treatment plans to rehabilitate patients with a variety of ailments.
 Miller also served as a member of the BIG EAST Track and Field seeding committee.